Keerthanareddy95/App-dev-practice-projects/README.md

 # App-dev-practice-projects
-all the projects used for practicing app development
+All the projects used for practicing app development using Flutter